-An analysis of the physical, economic, and cultural patterns of Texas as they vary across the state's geographic regions.
+An analysis of the state's geographic regions in terms of prevailing physical, economic, and cultural patterns.
 Examines physical and settlement patterns, changes in patterns of agriculture, and manufacturing, population, and regional growth issues.

 3213 Cultural Geography

 Study of human culture hearths, the distribution of languages and religion, environmental perception, environmental determinism, and human settlement patterns.